What to expect

 There is no cost to attend.
 The program, meals, and night of accommodation is free.
 Priority for accommodation is given to students outside of Saskatoon.
 Students must arrange their own transportation.

-Students registered to attend this event can stay for free in the newly-built Holiday Inn on the university campus.
+Out of town students registered to attend this event will have accommodations at the Holiday Inn on the university campus.
 This is a great opportunity to see what it is like to live on campus.
-Students will stay in a shared rooms Thursday night.
-Priority is given to students from outside of Saskatoon.
+Students will stay in shared rooms.
+Parking will be available at the hotel for guests.

 Alternatively, if a student will be living in residence for the fall term, they can check-in early to their room for free.*